Plans, policies and resources supporting inclusion of gender diversity at UVic

 Resolution of Non-Academic Misconduct Allegations Policy and the Community Standards as contained in the Residence Services Community Handbook.
 Each student is responsible for how their personal conduct affects the university community.
 This responsibility includes upholding the university’s commitments to a safe, respectful and supportive learning, living and working environment.
 Students who are on university property and/or participating in a university activity are expected to take responsibility for their actions, ensure lawful personal conduct, and respect the rights, privileges and safety of others.

-Gender Empowerment Centre (gem)
+Gender Empowerment Centre (GEM)

 The Anti-Violence Project (AVP)